-That category is reserved for those capable of skiing about 80 kilometres in a day.
+That category is reserved for those capable of skiing about 80 km in a day.
 They also carry all their food and gear for two days and spend the night camping outside – at least if they are in the gold category.

 What else should I know about the Canadian Ski Marathon?

 I have to admit that John and I didn’t quite get the whole section – shuttle thing right until the second day.
 It’s very important you spend some time considering how many sections and what sections you want to ski every day.
 (Don’t forget you can’t skip sections.)

 In advance you should know what you’re getting into.
 How long is each section and what is the level of difficulty?
 Once you’ve decided that it’s time to figure out the shuttle schedules.